 Lyra was to the veterinarian about a week ago and I took the opportunity to show her missing teeth.
 When I mentioned my suspicion about foetal damage he told me that they say that you can use Interceptor for pregnant bitches.
 But later research – giving mice and rats Interceptor at various phases during the pregnancy – has shown that Interceptor does give missing teeth.

 If I hadn’t been convinced before I was now that even recent research has shown exactly that kind of foetal damage that Lyra got.
 It gives me extra courage to go on with the planned mating.

 A lot of things have happened and I have not had the time to write.
 Now things are sad.

 A couple of months ago Lyra started to behave like Bea did 2½ years earlier.
 As soon as I knew who was peeing oceans indoors I sent urin samples to the lab and they showed that she probably had Cushing.
 Lyra was not well and the other dogs told her to go away.
 I could recognize what had happened to Bea so I let her go to the Rainbow Bridge.

 Now I decided to stop breding from my dogs.
-I have no wish to risk more dogs getting this disease, I di not want my puppy-buyers to have to go though this and I don’t want EVER to have to take away a dog because of Cushing.
+I have no wish to risk more dogs getting this disease, I do not want my puppy buyers to have to go through this and I don’t want EVER to have to take away a dog because of Cushing.